openhab/openhab-addons/bundles/org.openhab.binding.pushover/README.md

 ## Thing Actions

-All actions return a `Boolean` value to indicate if the message - parameter `message` **mandatory** - was sent successfully or not.
+All actions return a `Boolean` value to indicate if the message was sent successfully or not.
-The `title` parameter defaults to whatever value you defined in the `title` related configuration parameter.
+The parameter `message` is **mandatory**, the `title` parameter defaults to whatever value you defined in the `title` related configuration parameter.

-`sendMessage(String message, @Nullable String title)` - This method is used to send a plain text message.
+- `sendMessage(String message, @Nullable String title)` - This method is used to send a plain text message.

-`sendHtmlMessage(String message, @Nullable String title)` - This method is used to send a HTML message.
+- `sendHtmlMessage(String message, @Nullable String title)` - This method is used to send a HTML message.

-`sendMonospaceMessage(String message, @Nullable String title)` - This method is used to send a monospace message.
+- `sendMonospaceMessage(String message, @Nullable String title)` - This method is used to send a monospace message.

-`sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType)` - This method is used to send a message with an attachment.
-It takes a (local) path  (`attachment` **mandatory**) to the attachment and an optional parameter `contentType` to define the content-type of the attachment (default: `image/jpeg`).
+- `sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType)` - This method is used to send a message with an attachment.
+It takes a (local) path to the attachment (parameter `attachment` **mandatory**) and an optional `contentType` to define the content-type of the attachment (default: `image/jpeg`).

-`sendURLMessage(String message, @Nullable String title, String url, @Nullable String urlTitle)` - This method is used to send a message with an URL.
+- `sendURLMessage(String message, @Nullable String title, String url, @Nullable String urlTitle)` - This method is used to send a message with an URL.
 A supplementary `url` to show with the message and a `urlTitle` for the URL, otherwise just the URL is shown.

-`sendMessageToDevice(String device, String message, @Nullable String title)` - This method is used to send a message to a specific device.
+- `sendMessageToDevice(String device, String message, @Nullable String title)` - This method is used to send a message to a specific device.
 Parameter `device` **mandatory** is the name of a specific device (multiple devices may be separated by a comma).

 The `sendPriorityMessage` action returns a `String` value (the `receipt`) if the message was sent successfully, otherwise `null`.

-`sendPriorityMessage(String message, @Nullable String title, @Nullable Integer priority)` - This method is used to send a priority message.
+- `sendPriorityMessage(String message, @Nullable String title, @Nullable Integer priority)` - This method is used to send a priority message.
 Parameter `priority` is the priority (`-2`, `-1`, `0`, `1`, `2`) to be used (default: `2`).

-`cancelPriorityMessage` returns a `Boolean` value to indicate if the message was cancelled successfully or not.
+The `cancelPriorityMessage` returns a `Boolean` value to indicate if the message was cancelled successfully or not.

-`cancelPriorityMessage(String receipt)` - This method is used to cancel a priority message.
+- `cancelPriorityMessage(String receipt)` - This method is used to cancel a priority message.

 ## Full Example